 Teens that abuse drugs are also more likely to engage in risky behavior.
 This includes having unprotected sex, which increases the risks of teen pregnancy and contracting a sexually transmitted disease.
 Sexual assault is also more common amongst teens who are using drugs or alcohol.

 Teen drug abuse is an unfortunate reality that can have dire consequences.
 When teen drug use goes unchecked it can lead to a lifetime of problems.
-If you’ve got teenagers, it’s important to realize the risks involved with the abuse of drugs or alcohol and do your best to talk openly with your teen about them.
+If you have teenagers, it’s important to realize the risks involved with the abuse of drugs or alcohol and do your best to talk openly with your teen about them.
 Teenagers deserve a future of hope and possibility.
-Not one that isn’t tainted with the possibility of addiction.
+Not one that is tainted with addiction.